dylan-travis/amz-json-documentation/index.md

 This documentation provides detailed information about Amazon product schemas.
 Each schema defines the structure and requirements for different product types in the Amazon catalog.

+## About This Documentation

+This documentation is automatically generated from Amazon's JSON schema files.
+Each product type has its own documentation page that includes:

+- Required fields
+- Conditionally required fields
+- Property details
+- Allowed values
+- Examples

+## How to Use

+Click on any product type link below to view the detailed schema documentation for that product type.

 ## Available Product Schemas

 ### A